unkn0wnAPI/sysadmin-scripts/README.md

 * `Windows` category holds scripts and tools to be used on Windows Platform (Mostly Windows Server);
 * `Networking` category holds scripts to automate network appliances configuration (like MikroTik Devices);
+* `Universal` category holds scripts to are not confined to specific hardware or OS;
 * `Linux` category holds scripts and tools to be used on Linux systems (Some script may work only on selected platforms).

 ## Usage